superfly/docs/reference/private-networking.html.md

 redirect_from: /docs/reference/privatenetwork/
 ---

-Fly apps are connected by a mesh of Wireguard tunnels using IPV6.
+Fly apps are connected by a mesh of WireGuard tunnels using IPV6.

 Applications within the same organization are assigned special addresses ("6PN addresses") tied to the organization.
 Those applications can talk to each other because of those 6PN addresses, but applications from other organizations can't; the Fly platform won't forward between different 6PN networks.

 This connectivity is always available to applications; you don't have to do anything special to get it.

-You can connect applications running outside of Fly to your 6PN network using WireGuard; for that matter, you can connect your dev laptop to your 6PN network.
-To do that, you'll use `flyctl` to generate a WireGuard configuration that is addressed with a 6PN address.
+You can connect applications running outside of Fly.io to your 6PN network using WireGuard; for that matter, you can connect your dev laptop to your 6PN network.
+To do that, you'll use flyctl, the Fly.io CLI, to generate a WireGuard configuration that is addressed with a 6PN address.

 ## Discovering Apps through DNS on an instance